-To withdraw from a course, the student must complete the relevant section of the Course Add/Drop/Withdrawal Form, obtain the school dean or academic advisor's signature, and submit the completed form to the Registrar's Office.
+If a student requests to withdraw from a course after the add/drop period has ended may do so, but the course will be reflected on the student's transcript.
+To withdraw from a course, the student must complete the relevant section of the Course Add/Drop/Withdrawal Form, obtain the program chair or academic advisor's signature, and submit the completed form to the Registrar's Office.